kolbytn/mindcraft/README.md

 docker run -i -t --rm -v $(pwd):/usr/src/app -w /usr/src/app node:latest npm start
 ```

-When running in docker, if you want the bot to join your local minecraft server, you have to use special host address to call your localhost from your docker container: `host.docker.internal`.
-Put this into your `settings.json`:
+When running in docker, if you want the bot to join your local minecraft server, you have to use a special host address to call your localhost from inside your docker container: `host.docker.internal`.
+Put this into your [settings.js](settings.js):

 ```
 "host": "host.docker.internal", // instead of "localhost", to join your local miecraft from inside the docker container